petrihcour/flashcard-app/README.md

 - There is a breadcrumb navigation bar with a link to home /, followed by the name of the deck of which the edited card is a member, and finally the text `Edit Card :cardId` (e.g., `Home/Deck React Router/Edit Card 4`).
 - It displays the same form as the Add Card screen, except it is prefilled with information for the existing card.
 It can be edited and updated.
 - If the user clicks on either **Save** or **Cancel**, the user is taken to the Deck screen.

+## Discoveries
+During the development of Flashcard-o-matic, I learned about effective state management in React, the importance of structured API interactions, and the benefits of React Router for seamless navigation.

+## Future Goals

+- Implement user authentication for personalized experiences.
+- Enhance the user interface with better animations and design elements.